Sergey-Krutous/one-week-e-commerce/README.md

 Awesome Nested Set gem was selected as the most popular gem in "Active Record Nesting" section of the Ruby Toolbox: https://www.ruby-toolbox.com/categories/Active_Record_Nesting.

+### Testing strategy

+Admin section of the application was tested with controller RSpec tests because:
+1) these tests are lighter than integration (request) tests
+2) admin UI provides only simple CRUD operations

+Helpers were not covered with tests because they provide very simple methods that would require tests duplicating helpers logic.